Varlotte/phase-5-project/README.md

 ## Stretch Goals:
 1. Drug interactions.
-2. Letting users rate their experiences with their current medications.
+2. Letting users privately rate their experiences with their current medications.
 3. Including commonly prescribed dosages for medications.
 4. Including more than four conditions.
-5. Tracking side effects.
+5. Tracking side effects privately.
-6. Allowing users to leave notes and ratings about providers.
+6. Allowing users to leave private notes and ratings about providers.
 7. Allowing users to search by active medications (with a link to Medlineplus.)
 8. Printable/mobile-friendly version of the faved meds page.

 ## If Scaling Down is Necessary:
-1. Remove the curr meds and user conditions tables tracking current treatment and conditions and just let users focus on future doctor appointments.
+1. Remove the curr meds and user conditions tables tracking users' current treatment and conditions to instead prioritize developing RXMatch (faved medications.)
+(If this ends up being done, models used will be Medication, User, Condition, with Faved Med, and Treatment as intermediate tables.)
+Curr_meds and User Conditions can then be added back in as stretch goals.
 2. Make RXMatch a list, not a Tinder-like UX swipe.

+## External APIs:
+(tentative, still reviewing which ones will be most useful)
+* https://open.fda.gov/apis/drug/drugsfda/ (FDA API containing most drug products approved since 1998.
+Huge data set, no public key needed, but might be hard to navigate.)
+* https://lhncbc.nlm.nih.gov/RxNav/APIs/api-RxNorm.getDrugs.html (National Library of Medicine API- this one has an exhaustive list of drugs by brand name and generic)
+* https://lhncbc.nlm.nih.gov/RxNav/APIs/api-Interaction.findDrugInteractions.html (National Library of Medicine API- this is for tracking drug interactions, which is a stretch goal)
+* https://www.goodrx.com/developer/documentation (GoodRX API, tracks names (both generic and brand) but is more focused on price than anything else and is a private company so less reliable.)

 ## Risks:
 * Hopefully the National Library of Medicine/National Institutes of Health/FDA APIs have everything I need for drug info.